 - You need a cost-effective means to acquire early customers.

 - You also need to attract investors for your startup.

-A great way to achieve these is by becoming a thought leader.
-In other words, being known for the problems your product solves (some call it building a strong personal brand).
+A great way to achieve the above is by building a strong personal brand and becoming an industry thought leader.
+In other words, be known for proffering expert, practical solutions to problems in your product’s niche.

 A founder with a good personal brand attracts additional funding, talent, and customers.